makgill/deryk/wakgill.md

 layout: default
 ---

-# My first website
+# Wakgill.com

-This is the website of Gwern Branwen.
+This is the website of Deryk Makgill.
 I write about psychology, statistics, and technology.
 I am best known for work on the darknet markets & Bitcoin, blinded self-experiments, dual n-back & spaced repetition, and anime neural networks.

 ## About me